 If an agreement cannot be reached a beneficial interest in property can be determined by the Court.
 This will create a legal interest in the property allowing you to deal with that interest in accordance with general property law.

-How do I prevent things going wrong?
+How do I prevent joint property disputes from going wrong?

 You should always obtain legal advice when buying property.
 If buying with another person your Lawyer will assist you in deciding whether to hold the property as joint tenants or tenants in common.